In 2015, sisters Byll and Beth from folk-pop band The Little Stevies started playing around writing some children’s songs.

 while being enjoyable to listen to for the whole family.

-The result is album number two ‘Helpful Songs for Little People’ which will be released through ABC Kids in February.
+The result is album number two ‘Helpful Songs for Little People’ which is out now through ABC Kids.